Contract for Difference (CFD) – Meaning

 This is just one example of a contract for difference.
 There can be many combinations to this contract.
 The trader can take the position of a buyer or a seller, which means his contract can be long or short.
-Whether the trader makes a profit or loss is dependent on the trader’s position as well as the direction of the price of the underlying asset.
+Whether the trader makes a profit or loss depends on the trader’s position and the direction of the price of the underlying asset.

-Let’s note down the scenarios to understand when does a trader makes a profit and when does he suffer a loss.
+Let’s note down the scenarios to understand when does a trader makes a profit and when does he suffers a loss.

 Scenarios of Contract for Difference